By the numbers: The economy this week

 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- The Producer Price Index for final demand advanced 0.1% in August, the Bureau of Labor Statistics found.
+- The Producer Price Index for final demand decreased 0.3% in September, the Bureau of Labor Statistics reported.

-- Germany’s Federal Statistical Office stated that exports jumped 3.8% year over year in July.
+- Germany's Federal Statistical Office noted that industrial production increased 0.3% in August.

-- The Office of National Statistics noted that the trade deficit narrowed in the United Kingdom in the three months to July.
+- The United Kingdom's Office for National Statistics noted that GDP grew 0.3% in the three months to August.

 - The yield on the 10-year U.S. Treasury note rose.